Authoritarian Populism Index.

 01 Speakers

 In recent years, however, the KPÖ has experienced a kind of revival, with notable showings in regional elections, such as in Salzburg in 2023, where they achieved their best result ever and won seats in the state parliament for the first time since 1949.
-As of March 2024, they are polling around three percent on the national level.
+In November 2021, Elke Kahr was elected mayor of Graz, Austria’s second largest city, becoming the first ever communist mayor in the country.
+In the European elections in 2024, the KPÖ won three percent, which was their best nation-wide result since the 1960s.

 Another early challenge came from The Federation of Independents, formed in 1949.
 It was a coalition with roots in pan-Germanism and national liberalism.
 It aimed to provide an alternative to Austria’s two major parties at the time: the social democrats – Social Democratic Party of Austria (SPÖ [Sozialdemokratische Partei Österreichs]) – and the Christian democrats – Austrian People’s Party (ÖVP [Österreichische Volkspartei]).
 In 1955, it merged with the Freedom Party, which led to the establishment of the Freedom Party of Austria (FPÖ [Freiheitliche Partei Österreichs]) the following year.